 Different kinds of reuptake inhibitors target different neurotransmitters.
 There are three types:

 - Selective serotonin reuptake inhibitors (SSRIs) are some of the most commonly prescribed antidepressants available.
 They include Celexa, Lexapro, Luvox, Paxil, Prozac, and Zoloft.
 Another drug, Symbyax, is approved by the FDA specifically for treatment-resistant depression.
 It’s a combination of the SSRI antidepressant fluoxetine ( Prozac) and another drug approved for bipolar disorder and schizophrenia called olanzapine ( Zyprexa).
-Abilify and Seroquel have been FDA approved as add-on therapy to antidepressants for treatment-resistant depression.
+Abilify, Seroquel, and brexpiprazole have been FDA approved as add-on therapy to antidepressants for treatment-resistant depression.
 Plus, doctors often use other drugs in combination for treatment-resistant depression.
-Also, the drug Viibryd was approved in early 2011.
-It's an SSRI but affects serotonin in two ways to relieve major depression.
+Also, the drugs Viibryd and Brintellix are among the newest antidepressants that affect serotonin.
+Both drugs affect the serotonin transporter (like an SSRI) but also affect other serotonin receptors to relieve major depression.

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs) are among the newer types of antidepressant.
 As the name implies, they block the reuptake of both serotonin and norepinephrine.
 They include Cymbalta, Effexor, Khedezla, Fetzima, and Pristiq.